Quality Over Clicks: Iterative Reinforcement Learning for Early-Stage E-Commerce Query Suggestion: Related Work

 \section{Related Work}

-Existing query suggestion methods mainly can be divided into two categories: retrieval-based \cite{retrieval2018entity,retrieval2008context,retrieval2023exploiting} and generation-based approaches \cite{Min2025ctr,bi2025consistency}.
+Existing query suggestion methods mainly can be divided into two categories: retrieval-based \cite{retrieval2018entity,retrieval2008context,retrieval2023exploiting} and generation-based approaches \cite{Min2025ctr,bi2025consistency,Sun2026QueryAgentR1BQ,zheng2026icebreakerconversationalagentsbreaking}.
 Retrieval-based methods recall candidate queries from a historical query pool that are similar to the current user query, typically leveraging user behavior signals such as co-occurrence.
 However, these methods are inherently limited by their reliance on pre-existing query patterns and struggle to capture nuanced, real-time user intent \cite{smith2018understanding,gal2017deep,van2020uncertainty,gal2016dropout}.

 Recently, research efforts have shifted toward generation-based approaches, which can dynamically recognize the user's latest intent and contextual information to directly generate diverse and relevant query suggestions \cite{bacciu2024generating,shen2024enhancing,wang2023zero}.
 For instance, \citet{Min2025ctr} proposed a method that leverages a click-through rate (CTR) model as a reward signal to construct preference pairs from generated queries, then applies Direct Preference Optimization (DPO) \cite{dpo} to fine-tune an LLM for query suggestion. \citet{bi2025consistency} incorporated both the CTR model and a topic expansion reward during preference pair construction, aiming to better align suggested queries with user interests and topic expansion. \citet{yiyi2025clicks} proposed a multi-stage framework designed to achieve progressive alignment between the generation policy and user preferences.

-However, the above methods heavily rely on abundant, high-quality online user click data and historical interaction logs to train reliable CTR models \cite{guo2021embedding,Wang_Yang_Chen_Liu_Zhao_Guo_Sun_Li_2021}, which is particularly challenging in cold-start scenarios \cite{kim2024improving}.
-In cold-start conversational systems \cite{schein2002methods,lika2014facing,volkovs2017dropoutnet}, CTR models often struggle to accurately capture users' personalized preferences due to the sparsity and noise inherent in online click-through data.
+However, the above methods heavily rely on abundant, high-quality online user click data to train reliable CTR models \cite{guo2021embedding,Wang_Yang_Chen_Liu_Zhao_Guo_Sun_Li_2021}, which is particularly challenging in early-stage deployment scenarios \cite{kim2024improving,schein2002methods,lika2014facing}.